User Decision Guidance with Selective Explanation Presentation from Explainable-AI

 \subsection{Overview}

-To investigate the question of how an IDSS can select explanations to improve user decisions, this paper proposes {\PropMethod}, a method for dynamically selecting explanations for AI predictions from a set of candidates.
-The idea of {\PropMethod} is simple: it predicts user decisions under possible combinations of explanations and chooses the best one that is predicted to minimize the distance between the decisions that the user is likely to make and the ones recommended by the AI.
+This paper proposes {\PropMethod}, a method for dynamically selecting explanations for AI predictions.
+The idea of {\PropMethod} is that it predicts user decisions under possible combinations of explanations and chooses the best one that is predicted to minimize the discrepancy between the decision that the user is likely to make and the AI-suggested one.